 Chefs who are more pretentious are using ceramic knives because they are more sophisticated than stainless steel.
 Made of a combination of zirconium and carbon or cobalt, the blade remains sharp for many years without needing to be sharpened.
 When the time comes to sharpen their blades, the procedure can go quite smoothly if you make sure that you’re using the right sharpening tool.
 They come in a variety of sizes and shapes designed for multiple purposes, mainly for slicing and chopping.

 Now that you know your options, let’s see what are the main types of knives to own.
-Moreover, we invite you to have a look at knife.best and discover the best brands and models that can turn you into a better cook.

 The Chef’s knife is the main knife to have at home because it can be used for many purposes on any food item.
 It has a long and wide blade that allows it to cut through thick pieces of meat or large fruits like melons.
 It can be used for dicing, mincing, and slicing but it’s not suitable for tasks that include small foods because it’s rather bulky.
 But don’t worry, the bulky design doesn’t make it hard to maneuver the cutlery at all.